ckeditor/ckeditor5/docs/installation/advanced/predefined-builds.md

 #### CDN

 Predefined CKEditor 5 builds {@link installation/getting-started/quick-start can be loaded inside pages} directly from [CKEditor CDN](https://cdn.ckeditor.com/#ckeditor5), which is optimized for worldwide super-fast content delivery.
 When using CDN no download is actually needed.
+CKEditor is hosted on servers spread across the globe &ndash; the scripts are loaded faster because they are served from the nearest locations to the end user.
+If the same version of CKEditor has already been downloaded (even on a different website), it is loaded from cache.
+Using CDN reduces the number of HTTP requests handled by your server so it speeds it up as well.

+However, CDN only offers ready-to-use, predefined packages &ndash; the builds &ndash; and as does not offer much customization capabilities.

 #### npm